urbit/old-urbit.org/_posts/2013-08-22-Chapter-1-arvo.markdown

 ###5: vere###

-Run `bin/vere -c $mypier`, where $mypier is a directory that doesn't yet exist.
+Run `bin/vere -c mypier`, where `mypier` is a directory that doesn't yet exist.
 All your state (an append-only log and a memory checkpoint) will live in this directory.
 Its name doesn't matter and is not visible internally.